UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 ------------

-In this example the GenericEncoder and SimpleCSV, both included in the core EasyVVUQ library, were used as the encoder/decoder pair for this application. ::
+In this example the GenericEncoder and SimpleCSV, both included in the core EasyVVUQ library were used as the encoder/decoder pair for this application. ::

     encoder = uq.encoders.GenericEncoder(